-In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in A Comprehensive Guide on International Trade and National Security Policy: Hot Buttons and Best Compliance Practices.
+In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in Recent CFIUS Developments: Demystifying the Implications to US Foreign Investments.
 Speakers will also present all important issues surrounding this significant topic.
 Join us for this Knowledge Group Webinar!

 The coronavirus pandemic has undoubtedly changed the business environment for organizations across the globe and has highlighted the need for business leaders to rethink the way in which their supply chains routes and supporting personnel are managed.